-In the morning of November 9, 2020, in the central Mexican city of Salamanca, unidentified individuals shot and killed Israel Vázquez Rangel, a reporter for the El Salmantino news website, while he was reporting from a crime scene, according to news reports and El Salmantino editor Victor Ortega, who spoke to CPJ in a phone interview.
+In the morning of November 9, 2020, in the central Mexican city of Salamanca, gunmen shot and killed Israel Vázquez Rangel, a reporter for the El Salmantino news website, while he was reporting from a crime scene, according to news reports and El Salmantino editor Victor Ortega, who spoke to CPJ in a phone interview.

 Vázquez was investigating reports of human remains left in a plastic bag, and arrived at the scene of that incident before any police officers; as he prepared to air a Facebook Live stream for El Salamantino, armed individuals in a vehicle approached the journalist and shot him at least five times, according to Ortega and those reports.